esr360/Kayzen.docs/README.md

 ### Support

+#### Github Issues

+We encourage our customers to submit all support requests as [Github Issues](https://github.com/esr360/Kayzen/issues).
+This allows us to track bugs more easily, and link our code updates to specific bugs/features/requests.

+#### Access The Private Github Repo

+To access the private Kayzen repository on Github, [send us a message](http://themeforest.net/user/skyux) with your Github username and we will grant you access.

+#### Other support

-If you encounter any issues which you cannot resolve, you can [get in touch](http://themeforest.net/user/skyux) with us to receive free support.
+If you encounter any issues which you cannot resolve, you can [get in touch](http://themeforest.net/user/skyux) on ThemeForest with us to receive free support.